-As mentioned above, the iMovR Ensign’s desktop is made from exotic 12-ply Baltic birch.
+As mentioned above, the iMovR Ensign’s desktop can be made from exotic 12-ply Baltic birch.
 This material comes from the second-largest sustainable forest in the world, in a region spanning both Russia and Finland’s coastlines on the Baltic Sea.
 Baltic birch provides the look of maple but in a much stronger and rigid form.
 It’s long been used by makers of fine cabinetry and fine musical instruments because of its durability and how precision machinability.
 The Baltic line was originally designed with genuine Baltic birch from Russia.
 Due to the conflict, this lumber became impossible to get, but iMovR, has been able to source the same exact material from Finland, albeit at a significantly higher cost.

 Generally, if a manufacturer doesn’t disclose which grade of birch they’re using, they’re almost certainly not using top grade material.
 In fact, in our round-up of Birch Standing Desk Reviews we found that most of the birch desktops being marketed on standing desks were made from the cheapest available slabs of some unspecified sub-species of solid birch, not the fancier (and much costlier) multi-ply Baltic birch that iMovR uses on their Baltic line desks—or that you’ll find on high-end Scandinavian furniture.
 There’s a huge difference.
 Cheaper birch species are often used for less-visible drawer interiors to save cost on solid wood desks, for example, because it is a lot cheaper than a hardwood like maple, while still nicer to look at than something like OSB plywood.

-Baltic birch also has the advantage of being less susceptible to flex and movement from changes in temperature and humidity, which can plague some hardwood desktops if not properly finished and sealed.
-If you live in a region that is susceptible to high swings in humidity and temperature—say, by the ocean—and you covet the look and feel of a solid wood desk, Baltic birch may be the perfect choice for you for this reason.
+Both birch materials also hve the advantage of being less susceptible to flex and movement from changes in temperature and humidity, which can plague some hardwood desktops if not properly finished and sealed.
+If you live in a region that is susceptible to high swings in humidity and temperature—say, by the ocean—and you covet the look and feel of a solid wood desk, birch may be the perfect choice for you for this reason.
 It’s no coincidence that iMovR chose this material for their “nautical” line of desks.

-Baltic birch has one other less obvious advantage in that it has a lower environmental impact than natural hardwoods like maple, cherry or oak.
+Baltic and Red River birch have one other less obvious advantage in that it has a lower environmental impact than natural hardwoods like maple, cherry, or oak.
 It grows quickly and takes less than half the raw wood material to match the strength and rigidity of a natural hardwood plank (the 0.70”-thick birch panels used in the Ensign’s desk are actually stronger and more stable than the 1.25” hardwood tops offered on iMovR’s solid wood Lander Desks).

-The Ensign’s Baltic birch comes in eight different stains or a natural, unstained finish. iMovR uses GREENGuard-certified, formaldehyde-free stains and sealants, and this is a part of selecting a desk we often emphasize.
+The Ensign’s birch comes in eight different stains or a natural, unstained finish (only for Baltic birch). iMovR uses GREENGuard-certified, formaldehyde-free stains and sealants, and this is a part of selecting a desk we often emphasize.
 Using stains and sealants like this isn’t just about the environment, it’s about the user as well—and it’s even about the health of the woodworkers who have to produce the desktop.
 We often see user reviews with complaints about the smell from stains and sealants on lower-quality solid wood desktops, especially those imported from Asia.

 iMovR prides itself on using low-VOC compounds in its finishing processes and even caters to the ultra-sensitive by offering an optional zero-VOC finishing process option on all of its solid wood desks.
 We are not aware of any other standing desk manufacturer that goes so far to address this small niche of consumers who struggle mightily to find fine furniture products they can tolerate breathing around.